Is Your Back-Office Operations Person Retiring? 4 Replacement Options

 At this point, you appreciate their work more than ever, but you’re not looking forward to their departure.

-Finding a replacement is often stressful, but you can make it a little easier.
+Finding a back-office replacement is often stressful, but it doesn't have to be.
 Consider the options below.

 4 Back-Office Operations Replacement Options